redpanda-data/connect/docs/inputs/README.md

 The `batching` fields allow you to configure a [batching policy](../batching.md#batch-policy) which will be applied per partition.
-It is not currently possible to use
-[broker based batching](../batching.md#combined-batching) with this input type.
+Any other batching mechanism will stall with this input due its sequential transaction model.

 The field `max_processing_period` should be set above the maximum estimated time taken to process a message.